alperhankendi/dotfiles/README.md

 - Enable the Develop menu and the Web Inspector in Safari
 - Add a context menu item for showing the Web Inspector in web views

-## Configuring Mail
-- Disable send and reply animations in Mail.app
-- Copy email addresses as 'foo@example.com' instead of 'Foo Bar <foo@example.com>' in Mail.app
-- Add the keyboard shortcut ⌘ + Enter to send an email in Mail.app
-- Display emails in threaded mode, sorted by date (oldest at the top)
-- Disable inline attachments (just show the icons)
-- Disable automatic spell checking

 ## Spotlight
 - Disable Spotlight indexing for any volume that gets mounted and has not yet been indexed